tapthoughts/worlds-greatest-cricketer/README.md

 - <b>ChartJS</b>: <br/>
 It is a JavaScript library that allows you to draw different types of charts by using the HTML5 canvas element. <br/>
-All my charts are really good looking cause of all this highly customisable library.
+All my charts are really good looking all because of this highly customisable library.

 - <b>vue-d2b</b>: <br/>
 Vue extension for d2b data viz library, used Sunburst Chart from the same <br/>